Lemongrass is a long stalkerish plant also known as Citronella. Natural lemon scent and citrus fragrance are present in lemongrass.

 Check the water in the container daily or more to discourage fungal growth.
 Your roots should have been an inch (approximately 3.5 cm) deep, within 2 to 3 weeks.

-Dried or new lemongrass is also used for green herbal tea and other beverages.
+- Dried or fresh lemongrass can be used for green herbal tea and other beverages.

-You may use new, dried, or processed leaves when preparing food with lemongrass.
+- You may use fresh, dried, or processed leaves when preparing food with lemongrass.

-It is common in several Asian foods and gives soups and stews an enticing taste.
+- It is common in several Asian dishes and gives soups and stews an enticing taste.

 Q2: Is Lemongrass Poisonous To Animals?

-The Lemongrass citratus plants are classified as suitable to use in gardens with easy accessibility by pets like dogs.
-However, canines are still not herbivores, so that they are not equipped to consume vast volumes of plants in their intestinal tracts.
+Lemongrass citrate plants are suitable for use in gardens with easy accessibility to pets like dogs.
+However, canines are not herbivores, so they are not equipped to consume large volumes of plants in their digestive tracts.

 Lemongrass is typically a non-toxic plant.
-Extreme consumption of plant tissue can induce harmful bowel blocks in canines.
-It is doubtful that your dog will be harmed if it tries to snack at lemongrass from your backyard.
+However, extreme consumption of plant tissue can induce harmful bowel blockages in canines.
+It is unlikely that your dog will be harmed if it occasionally snacks on lemongrass from your backyard.

 Q5: Do Lemongrass Keep Mosquitoes Way?